Looking for the best rate and coverage for life insurance? Consider Sproutt.

 Whole Life vs. Term Life

-There are 2 major types of life insurance: whole life insurance and term life insurance.
+There are 2 major types of life insurance: whole life and term life.
 Let’s take a look at a few of the differences between these types.

-Whole life: Whole life insurance guarantees a death benefit for your beneficiaries.
-Unlike a term life insurance policy, whole life policies don’t have a term.
+Whole life insurance guarantees a death benefit for your beneficiaries.
+Unlike a term life policy, whole life policies don’t have a term.
 It doesn’t matter when you die, your beneficiaries will receive your benefit as long as the premium is paid.

 The downside of these policies is that whole life insurance policies are much more expensive than term life policies.
 Many whole life policyholders default on their policies because they can’t keep up with the payments.